huntabyte/bits-ui/sites/docs/content/delegation.md

 </Accordion.Trigger>
 ```

-We're passing all the props/attribute we would normally apply to th `<button>` within the component to whatever element we want.
+We're passing all the props/attributes we would normally apply to the `<button>` within the component to whatever element we want.
 These props include event handlers, aria attributes, and any other attributes you passed into the `Accordion.Trigger` component.

 ## Custom IDs & Attributes